bartonlp/site-class/docs/dbTables.md

 EOF;
 ```

 The 'maketable' method takes several optional arguments to help setup the table.
-Using the options you can give your table an id or class or set any other attributes.
-You can also pass a 'callback' function which can modify the rows as they are selected (see the 'example-insert-update.php' file in the 'examples' directory for more information).
+Using the options you can give your table an id or class or set any other table attributes.
+You can also pass a 'callback' function which can modify the rows as they are selected.

 ```bash
   /**